Mitrichius/hugo-theme-anubis/README.md

 Config like this generate github icon with "https://github.com/gohugoio" url.

 #### Predefined icons with custom url
-To add prefedined icon with custom url, add to `params.social` config:
+To add predefined icon with custom url, add to `params.social` config:
 - id of social network
 - full url to your network